laggron42/Laggrons-Dumb-Cogs/docs/roleinvite.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, by using the ``main`` value instead of using a discord invite
 when creating a new invite link.
-See :ref:`roleset add <command-roleset-add>` command's
+See :ref:`inviteset add <command-inviteset-add>` command's
 arguments for more informations.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~